 Research in the Hubrecht Institute is supported by a state-of-the-art research infrastructure, enabling our scientists to achieve high goals.
 The facilities are supported with skilled lab technicians and are refined in-house to suit the researchers’ needs.

-Imaging is getting increasingly important for biomedical research, including the research at the Hubrecht Institute.
+Imaging is an important research technique at the Hubrecht Institute.
 In order to facilitate the fast-growing demand on imaging tools, in 2009 the ‘Hubrecht Imaging Center (HIC)’ was founded.
-The last few years, the institute acquired several advanced microscopes, now all part of the HIC.

 At the Hubrecht Institute, we use imaging to follow intra- and extracellular processes in time.
 Using intravital microscopy, for instance, we are able to visualize the adaptive properties of cells in live animals.
-This technique allows us to capture images of biological processes, for instance to trace individual tumor cells in mice for several weeks at subcellular resolution.
+This technique allows us to capture images of biological processes.
 Also, by using advanced microscopy techniques, we can investigate processes like mitosis, and gain insight in chromosomal instability.

-The HIC ensures high performance and optimal use of the advanced imaging equipment at the Hubrecht Institute by testing periodically and optimizing all systems, training of new researchers and providing support to advanced imaging experiments.
+The HIC ensures high performance and optimal use of the advanced imaging equipment at the Hubrecht Institute by doing quality checks on the systems periodically, training of new researchers and providing support to advanced imaging experiments.

 Single-cell analysis examines the sequence information from individual cells.

 Each typical human cell contains about 6 billion base pairs of DNA, known as the genome.
 This genome is expressed differently in each human cell.
 Different levels of gene expression give each cell its specific characteristics and function through the production of different proteins.
 The expression of genes can be measured by analyzing the RNA, molecules that are transcribed from the DNA and convey genetic information to the ribosome.
 This is where protein production takes place.